 Rehearsals and concerts generally take place in Lewes, East Sussex.

 Our current rehearsal venue, St Anne's Church is marked on the map shown to the right.
 Occasionally performances also take place at this church.

-Our main performance venues are Lewes Town Hall and Trinity Church St John sub-Castro Church.
-These are also marked on the map.
+Our main performance venues is Lewes Town Hall which is also marked on the map.